-Element Purpose and link to strategy To align Executive Directors' interests with those of shareholders.
-Operation Executive Directors are required, subject to personal circumstances, to build and maintain significant holdings of shares in the Company over time.
-The requirements for the CEO and CFO are 450% and 350% of salary respectively.
-Until the relevant share ownership requirements have been met, Executive Directors are required to hold all Haleon shares acquired under the PSP and/or DABP (net of income tax and National Insurance contributions).
-Executive Directors are required to comply with shareholding requirements for two years after departure at a level equal to the lower of their shareholding requirement immediately prior to departure or their actual shareholding on departure.
-During this period, former Directors will be required to seek permission to deal from the Company Secretary, to ensure they comply with the requirement.
+Element To align Executive Directors' interests Executive Directors are required, su holdings of shares in the Company 350% of salary respectively.
+Until the relevant share ownership re to hold all Haleon shares acquired un Insurance contributions).
+Executive Directors are required to co at a level equal to the lower of their actual shareholding on departure.
+Do permission to deal from the Compan e portion of awards lapsed due to time pro-ration on demerger.